chastell/signore/README.md

     You do have to be mad to work here, but it doesn’t help.
                                           [Gary Barnes, asr]

+Storing signatures is also quite simple; the tags can be provided as the parameters to the `pronto` command, and signore asks you about the various parts of the signature you might want to store:

+    $ signore pronto literature
+    text?
+    Transported to a surreal landscape, a young girl kills the first person she meets and then teams up with three strangers to kill again.

+    author?
+    Rick Polito

+    subject?
+    on The Wonderful Wizard of Oz

+    source?

+    Transported to a surreal landscape, a young girl kills the first person she meets and then teams up with three strangers to kill again.
+                               [Rick Polito on The Wonderful Wizard of Oz]

 ---

 © MMIX-MMX Piotr Szotkowski <chastell@chastell.net>, licensed under AGPL 3 (see LICENCE)